Weakly modular graphs and nonpositive curvature: is contractible

 \begin{question} (i) What thick ppm-graphs are polyhedral?
 In particular, are the thick ppm-graphs without propellers polyhedral? (ii) Define for an arbitrary pre-median graph $G$ a contractible PE cell complex $C(G)$ such that $G$ is the 1-skeleton of $C(G)$.
 In particular, for which pre-median graphs the topological space $C(G)$ derived from the set ${\mathcal C}(G)$ of thick isometric pre-median subgraphs of $G$ is contractible? \end{question}

-Notice that in the case of weakly bridged graphs, ${\mathcal C}(G)$ consists of cliques and $C(G)$ coincide with the weakly systolic simplicial complex $X(G)$ of $G$.
+Notice that in the case of weakly bridged graphs, ${\mathcal C}(G)$ consists of cliques and $C(G)$ coincides with the weakly systolic simplicial complex $X(G)$ of $G$.
 More generally, for bucolic graphs $G$, ${\mathcal C}^*(G)$ consists of weak Cartesian products of cliques, thus the cell complex $C^*(G)$ derived from ${\mathcal C}^*(G)$ coincides with the bucolic prism complex of $G$.
 One can also show that in this case, the properties (a) and (b) easily hold, thus Question \ref{cellulation} has a positive answer.
 Both weakly systolic and locally finite bucolic complexes are contractible \cite{BCC+}.
 On the other hand, it is well known that the Schl\"afli graph $G_{27}$ and the Gosset graph $G_{56}$ are polyhedral, therefore they will define complexes with a unique maximal cell, showing that $C(G)$ must have types of cells different from hyperoctahedral and matroidal cells.

-Finally notice that for the graphs from ${\mathcal M}_3$ and ${\mathcal M}_4$ (as well as $G_{27}$ and $G_{56}$) the unique fixed point property which one can expect is the trivial one: for instance, consider the automorphism of $J_{n,2n}$ which maps each $n$--set to its complement.
+Finally notice that since the graphs $G$ from ${\mathcal M}_3$ and ${\mathcal M}_4$ (as well as $G_{27}$ and $G_{56}$) are polyhedral, they satisfy the fixed cell property in a trivial way: any automorphism of $G$ extends to an automorphism of $C(G)$ and fixes the unique maximal cell of $C(G)$.
+For example, consider the automorphism of $J_{n,2n}$ which maps each $n$--set to its complement.
 Then this automorphism extends to an automorphism of the basis matroid polyhedron of $J_{n,2n}$ and has a single fixed cell--the basis matroid polyhedron itself.
+We do not know if this fixed cell property extends to all $l_1$--weakly modular graphs:

-\begin{question} Does any finite group of automorphisms of $C(G)$ of an $l_1$--weakly modular graph $G$ fixes a cell of $C(G)$? \end{question}
+\begin{question} Does any finite group of automorphisms of $C(G)$ of an $l_1$--weakly modular graph $G$ fixes a (maximal) cell of $C(G)$? \end{question}

-\section{Dual polar graphs}
+\chapter{Dual Polar Graphs}